1. News & Events

 How to Build Community in Coworking Spaces

 It can be more tricky to build a workplace community in coworking spaces than a private office, as you’ve got so many different people and businesses to contend with.
-However, there are a number of ways to implement changes to create a vibrant, collaborative environment.
+However, there are a number of ways to make changes to create a vibrant, collaborative environment.

 Building a Freelance Community with Hot Desking